Skip to content

 UNITREE_ROS_DIR = "/home/zeul/GIT/unitree_ros"

-Switch the G1 29DOF config from USD to URDF spawner — uncomment UnitreeUrdfFileCfg, comment out UnitreeUsdFileCfg.
+Switch the G1 29DOF config from USD to URDF spawner: uncomment UnitreeUrdfFileCfg, comment out UnitreeUsdFileCfg, and point it at robots/g1_description/g1_29dof_rev_1_0.urdf.

 Step 3: Install unitree_rl_lab